Alternus/Pygame-Mandelbrot-Set/README.md

-# Pygame-Mandelbrot-Set
+# Pygame Mandelbrot set
-A Pygame visualisation of the Mandelbrot Set for a School Assignment
+A Pygame visualisation of the Mandelbrot Set for a School Assignment.
+The Application uses C++ and multithreading for optimization..